-FAQ #1: How did you decide which structures to target?
+FAQ #1: How did you choose Core Vocabulary?

 Spanish 1: I chose the novels that I wanted my students to read by the end of Spanish 1B (their second year of Spanish) and made a list of the vocabulary that they would need to read it.
 I ‘sequenced’ it based on importance and which words grouped well together for storytelling and cultural exploration.
 I originally backward planned from El Nuevo Houdini.